 Instruction has also been really carefully crafted.
 We are going to be collaborating and doing three major projects through the year and these projects will be the drivers of learning and instruction.
 The first one is going to be an inquiry into Colony Collapse Disorder which is the technical term for the endangerment of bees.

 Check out our Bee Smart Summary to see what the project will look like.
 Additionally, we’ve created a website for the project!
 Click here for even more information.
 The website includes the curricular competencies and big ideas that we will be tackling from the curriculum documents.

-The final stage of the new curriculum (gr.11 & 12) is being implemented next year.
-In case you missed the parent presentation, you can view the slides here.
+The final stage of the new curriculum (gr.11 & 12) is being implemented this year.
+In case you missed the parent presentation in the Spring, you can view the slides here.

 Information on the Graduation Program and courses offered at PSS can be found in our Pemberton Secondary School Course Handbook 2019-2020